wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

 Selecting Input Files
 ------------------------------

-This will open the OpenMMDL-Setup, which you can use for the creation of the input files for OpenMMDL-Simulation.
+This will open the OpenMMDL Setup, which you can use for the creation of the input files for OpenMMDL-Simulation.